wey-gu/data-lineage-ref-solution/README.md

-[TOC]

 ## The Data Stack

-The reference project will set up a minimal Data Stack and playground environment with Data Warehouse/Database, ETL Pipeline, and Metadata Discovery/Lineage Management System to demonstrate to new data engineers how modern data infra with the open-source community's joint efforts.
+This reference project will set up a minimal Data Stack and playground environment with Data Warehouse/Database, ETL Pipeline, and Metadata Discovery/Lineage Management System to demonstrate to new data engineers how modern data infra with the open-source community's joint efforts.

 ### Database and Data Warehouse